Rich2/openstrat/README.md

 So I'm experimenting with Mill from the project root folder run:

 ```
-mill -w FxStrat.runBackground //To launch a ScalaFx window.
+mill -w Core.runBackground //To launch a ScalaFx window.
 The most useful command for development
 mill -w Core.test //To run tests
 mill mill.scalalib.GenIdea/idea //To create an IntelliJ IDEA project.
 ```